Jibbedi/turnpro-in-graphql/why-graphql/why-graphql.md

 API users to specify which data they need.
 This improves the way we use our API and it enables us to improve our tooling along with it.

+We can get insight on how our API is used.

+Our users tell us exactly which parts of the data they use.
+If we ever choose to remove parts of it we can notify them and guide them to the new solution.
+We can verify they've switched to it by monitoring all queries can know when it's safe to remove those parts.

-We can get insight on how our API is used, which part of the data might became irrelevant and can be removed and even give users an estimate on how long it will take for their data to download.
+We can give users an estimate on how long it will take for their data to download.
 We can provide users of our data with autocomplete suggestions for their IDE, validate their queries at build time and even generate code for them.